 Organizations that are not yet leveraging KnowBe4 to train their workforce to make smarter security decisions and create a human firewall as an effective last line of defense can download a number of free tools at www.knowbe4.com to test their users and their network.

-The live webinar from last week is now available on-demand:
+This webinar is now available on-demand:

 Don't like to click on redirected buttons?
 Cut & Paste this link in your browser: